 First time applicants must attend a grant-seekers workshop to receive assistance and guidance with their initial grant application.
 For more information on the grant program or to schedule a grant-seekers workshop, contact Assistant Village Manager Nicole Aranas at firstname.lastname@example.org.

 Grant awards for returning programs will be made once a year.
-To be considered for funding in 2020, applicants for programs which previously received Village funding must apply by December 2, 2019.
+To be considered for funding in 2021, applicants for programs which have previously received Village funding must apply by January 25, 2021.

 All events must show the potential to generate overnight hotel stays and should include Village hotel(s) in their promotion.
 Applications will be assessed based upon criteria including, but not limited to the following: